-Capital assets, which include property, plant and equipment, are reported in the applicable governmental or business-type activities columns in the government-wide financial statements and the proprietary fund financial statements.
+Capital assets, which include property, plant and equipment, are reported in the government-wide financial statements and the proprietary fund financial statements.
 Capital assets are defined by the Township as assets with an initial individual cost of \$5,000 or more and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.